j-h-a/go-pro-mounts/README.md

 Go Pro Mounts
 =============

-3D Models of mounts for the Go Pro camera, using OpenSCAD.
+3D models of mounts for GoPro cameras, using OpenSCAD.

 Files
 =====